I sat at the kitchen table yesterday, perusing the ads from the Sunday paper.

 Okay, just kidding…

-But my “buy it second-hand” and “never pay retail” mantra was growing quieter than the still soft Voice in the face of the beautiful models showing off the dishes, jeans, boots…and all the other pretty things…
+But my “buy it second-hand” and “never pay retail” mantra was growing quieter than the voice in the face of the beautiful models showing off the dishes, jeans, boots…and all the other pretty things…

 I even started talking about the dishes.